themadsens/mime2zip/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  --toc       Write the TOC file
-  --hdr       Write the HEADER file
+  --toc       Write a table of contents to the zip file --hdr       Write a list of the mail headers to the zip file
 ```